Hotel Danville

 Hotel Danville, also known as the Municipal Building and City Market, is a historic hotel building located at Danville, Virginia.

+History

 The main section was built in 1927–1928, and consists of a ten-story, brick main section with two smaller axes to form a "V"-shape.
 The building is in the Neo-Adamesque style.
 The building once included the Capitol Theater, and incorporated a three-story rectangular hipped roof wing, or annex, that was the former Municipal Building and City Market complex.
 The building provides senior housing, known as Danville House.

 It was listed on the National Register of Historic Places in 1984.
 It is located in the Downtown Danville Historic District.